 - SAP Suspension may be appealed if unusual and/or mitigating circumstances affected academic progress.
 Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student's relative, student activation into military service, or other circumstances as deemed appropriate for consideration by the SAP Appeals Committee.

-- The student will be notified by e-mail of the decision made by the Appeals Committee and they can also view the decision within the MyISU portal.
+- The student will receive an e-mail of the decision made by the Appeals Committee and they can also view the decision within the MyISU portal.

 - Any appeal approvals will give the student's Academic Plan, the conditions and timeframe for maintaining aid eligibility.

 - All decisions of the SAP Appeals Committee are final.

 - Students who raise their cumulative standards to equal or exceed the minimum requirements will be reinstated to SAP Good Standing from that point forward.

 - SAP appeals must be submitted 14 days prior to the end of the current semester.